santosfamilyfoundation/Traffic/trafficintelligence/python/readme.md

 For example, `loadTrajectoriesFromSqlite()` can be used to read back object positions and velocities from a database with tables 'positions' and 'velocities', optionally also returning features.

-See the appropriate part of the Functions section for all the I/O opportunities afforded by `storage.py`
+See the appropriate part of the Functions section for all the I/O opportunities afforded by `storage.py`\

+###traffic_engineering.py
+This file contains a few classes and functions for computing and displaying some standard traffic engineering metrics.
+One can compute headways, which are a measurement of the minimum possible time between vehicles in a transit system without a reduction in the speed of vehicles, draw fundamental diagrams, which are diagrams that give a relation between the traffic flux (vehicles/hour) and the traffic density (vehicles/km).
+It also includes classes and functions for consider traffic cycle times and performance.

 ## Functions
 ### storage.py